Homemade Facial, Scrub, Hair Conditioner, and More

-All-natural homemade treatments can help you not to break the bank, especially with these easy and helpful recipes for conditioner, facials, and lotions.
+Ready for some home spa care?
+All-natural DIY treatments can help you not to break the bank, especially with these easy and helpful recipes for conditioner, facials, scrubs, nails, and more.

 Throughout history, people have relied on techniques and special formulas to enhance their attractiveness.
 Some were based on ingredients that were found in the home or in the barnyard (think boiled calves’ feet as an ingredient in facial cream).